alphaofficial/todo-fullstack/README.md

 Below are a few common issues users experience - including an overview of their possible cause and solutions.

 ## Frequently Asked Questions

+## To do

+- 1 command to start all services